rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 Plato:

+>   This man among you, mortals, is wisest who, like Socrates, understands
+>   that his wisdom is worthless.

+Plato:

 >   Meno: Somehow, Socrates, I think that what you say is right.
 >
 >   Socrates: I think so too, Meno.
 I do not insist that my argument is right